liamrahav/cocos2d-python-tutorials/README.md

 It's important to note that `basics` does not mean Python basics!
 You should at least have a basic grasp on writing object oriented code before trying to jump into Cocos2D Python!

-*_I highly recommend that you browse through the code and READMEs on GitHub, and only using the cloned repository to run the games_*
+*_I highly recommend that you browse through the code and READMEs on GitHub, and only use the cloned repository to run the games_*

 -------------------------------------------------------------